Bassa people (Liberia): History

 The Dan people, neighbors of the Bassa in Liberia, were especially attracted to brass jewelry.
 Dan women wore significant amounts of brass jewelry, as the amount of brass was directly correlated to their husband's wealth.
 Many Dan women would wear several pairs of anklets and bracelets that could weigh up to 8 pounds each.
 Until brass jewelry was banned in the late 1930s by Liberia's minister of health, Rudolf Fuszek, that claimed the brass jewelry was the cause of chafing infections and orthopedic problems.
 The sudden surplus of brass would be melted down and recast for other purposes.
 The Bassa people are likely responsible for producing some of these new uses for brass among the Dan. they were miniature brass cast masks called ma go, or "small head".

+Demographics and distribution

+The Bassa territory has and is categorized into 15-17 distinct subgroups and dozens more clans(xwéɖé-dù), each with its own dialect and origin story.